santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter.md

 This step is easy – just zip up everything you created and send them to **JR Mayberry (rimayber)** for now.
 He will post them to the appropriate repo.

 **Note:**
-In the future, we would be responsible for importing and managing all of these files on our own through forking SelfHelp and submitting a PR.
-But since the project is still new, it is recommended to involve JR.
+You can also follow the [Self-Authoring (Advanced)](/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter/Self%2DAuthoring-\(Advanced\)) for importing and managing all of these files on your own through forking SelfHelp and submitting a PR.

 It is likely you will need to re-iterate on content to adjust formatting, fix spelling errors, etc.